 Since our inception, we have sustained significant operating losses in the course of our research and development activities and commercialization efforts and expect such losses to continue for the near future.
-We have generated limited revenue to date from product sales, research grants and licensing fees received under a former license.
+While we have generated \$1.2 million of revenue in our most recent fiscal year, it is not sufficient to cover our base operating costs.
 We have primarily funded our operations to date through the sale of equity securities, including convertible preferred stock, common stock and warrants to purchase common stock; and debt financing, consisting primarily of convertible notes.

-Through December 31, 2022, we had received net proceeds of \$84.3 million from our sales of common stock, preferred stock and issuance of convertible and other promissory notes, an aggregate of \$1.7 million from research grants and licensing fees and an aggregate of \$2.5 million in product sales.
-At December 31, 2022, we had an accumulated deficit of \$122.2 million and cash and cash equivalents of \$4.8 million.
+Through December 31, 2023, we had received net proceeds of \$92.5 million from our sales of common stock, preferred stock and issuance of convertible and other promissory notes, an aggregate of \$1.7 million from research grants and licensing fees and an aggregate of \$3.7 million in product sales.
+At December 31, 2023, we had an accumulated deficit of \$129.9 million and cash and cash equivalents of \$5.4 million.